Skip to main content

 Valicia Browne

-Valicia Browne is a project manager for the Life Sciences and Healthcare team at NYCEDC.
-In this role, Valicia manages internal and external communication regarding the Life Sciences team and manages the Life Sciences asset map and events calendar.
+Valicia Browne is a Project Manager for the Life Sciences and Healthcare team at NYCEDC.
+In this role, Valicia manages internal and external communications, and manages the Life Sciences asset map and events calendar.
 She also provides research and support on various workforce development and entrepreneurship initiatives.
-Valicia earned her degrees in medicine, health and society and theatre from Vanderbilt University.
+Valicia earned her BA degrees in Medicine, Health, & Society, and Theatre from Vanderbilt University.

 James Gibaldi

-James Gibaldi is an Assistant Vice President of Life Sciences and Healthcare for NYCEDC.
+James Gibaldi is a Vice President of Life Sciences and Healthcare for NYCEDC.
 In his role, James supports a portfolio of strategies creating innovation infrastructure for the growing ecosystem of life sciences in New York.
-James came from The Michael J. Fox Foundation, where he managed clinical operations, grant agreements, and industry partnerships for the Parkinson’s Progression Markers Initiative (PPMI), a $450M global clinical biomarker study.
-Previously, he was at the NYC Mayor’s Office, successfully partnering with companies and nonprofits to deliver mental health workshops and trainings.
-He has conducted research within Weill Cornell’s Department of Neurological Surgery and his work on somatization in concussion was published.
-Through Cornell, he also supported neuropsychological concussion assessments for the New York Jets and New York Islanders.
-James earned a master’s in neuroscience from Columbia University and a bachelor’s in psychology from The George Washington University.
+James joined NYCEDC from The Michael J. Fox Foundation, where he managed clinical operations, grant agreements, and industry partnerships for the Parkinson’s Progression Markers Initiative (PPMI), a $450M global clinical biomarker study.
+Before MJFF, James was at the NYC Mayor’s Office, successfully partnering with companies and nonprofits to deliver mental health workshops and trainings.
+He has conducted research within Weill Cornell’s Department of Neurological Surgery, and his work on somatization in concussion was published.
+Through Cornell, he also supported neuropsychological concussion assessments for the NY Jets and NY Islanders.
+James earned an MS in Neuroscience from Columbia University and a BA in Psychology from The George Washington University.

 Kyle Kaniecki